All you need to know about ViDA

 The reform planned by the EU is intended to close tax gaps, reduce competitive distortion and simplify registration and reporting requirements for merchants.
 However, marketplaces and platforms have to face numerous new tasks.

-Additional efforts due to extension of marketplace liability:
+Additional efforts due to the extension of marketplace liability:

 You are responsible for